Msheireb Downtown Doha: Phase 4

+Mainly comprises residential and commercial buildings, retail, turn-key apartments, 5-star hotel, medical buildings, soft/hard landscapes, and interface with Metro projects.
+Fifteen buildings plus six basements (technical/service area and parking).

+Phase 4 of over 350,000 M2 BUA (15 residential, commercial, medical and 5start hotel buildings plus 6 basement technical and parking) was awarded to Consolidated Contractors Group (Offshore)(CCC) and Teyseer Contracting (JV) (US$630 M) (GOLDEN LEED Certified); which was started Jan.
+2017 and completed in Mar.
+2022.
+Phase 4 is considered to be one of the best phases in terms of quality of construction works and timely closure of technical and commercial works.
+Phase 4 was managed by Ihab Al Sharief (PD), Youssef Hazouri project (PM MEP), and Husam AJ Diyab (PM Controls/Contracts).

+The fourth and final phase was officially completed in February 2022.
+All three residential blocks with hotel and service apartments, as well as the six commercial blocks are sustainable buildings architecturally similar to other buildings in the city.

 Sustainability

 Sustainability is central to the Msheireb project, in terms of both the conservation of natural resources and the quality of its design.

 All buildings within the development will target an average Gold rating under the internationally recognized LEED (Leadership in Energy and Environmental Design) certification system developed by the US Green Building Council, while several buildings will aim for a Platinum rating.

 The entire project features sustainable design that consumes fewer resources, generates less waste, costs less to operate, and achieves a reduced carbon footprint.